‘General Hospital’ Weekly Spoilers: Valentin Rants At Obrecht & Michael’s Curious As Nina Watches Over Sasha

 Valentin will angrily note that Nina will be crushed if Sasha dies.
 In a sense, Sasha dying could work in Valentin’s favor.
 However, it appears that he’ll be anxious to prevent Nina from experiencing that level of heartbreak.

-He orchestrated this ruse with Sasha and he’s been desperate to keep the truth from emerging.
+He orchestrated this ruse with Sasha, and he’s been desperate to keep the truth from emerging.
 If Sasha died, it’d probably prompt Nina to be all the more reliant on Valentin.
 However, the tone in Valentin’s voice suggests that he wants Sasha to live.

 Viewers will have to stay tuned to see what more develops during this conversation between Valentin and Obrecht.
 The sneak peek shows Michael looking curious, almost as if he overhears part of this conversation.
 It may not be that Michael hears Valentin and Obrecht talking, but General Hospital spoilers hint that he may become suspicious about some of the aspects of this situation and do some independent digging.